beatrice-b-m/BMI510FinalProject/README.md

 ## Installation

-This package can be installed from GitHub via the `devtools` R package.
+This package can be installed from GitHub using the `devtools` R package.

 ```R
 devtools::install_github("beatrice-b-m/BMI510FinalProject")